containers/nri-plugins/docs/resource-policy/setup.md

 ## Setting up NRI Resource Policy

-### Using NRI Resource Policy Agent and a ConfigMap

-The [NRI Resource Policy Node Agent][agent] can monitor and fetch configuration from the ConfigMap and pass it on to NRI Resource Policy plugin.
-By default, it automatically tries to use the agent to acquire configuration, unless you override this by forcing a static local configuration using the `--force-config <config-file>` option.
+### Dynamic configuration with ConfigMaps

+The resource policies plugins support[dynamic configuration][configuration]
-When using the agent, it is also possible to provide an initial fallback for configuration using the `--fallback-config <config-file>`.
-This file is used before the very first configuration is successfully acquired from the agent.
+using ConfigMaps.
+Plugins watch changes in the ConfigMap and reconfigure themselves on any update.
+Tt is possible to provide an initial fallback for configuration using the `--fallback-config <config-file>` flag.
+This file is used before the very first configuration is successfully acquired from the ConfigMap.

+Dynamic configuration can be disabled with a static local configuration using the `--force-config <config-file>` flag.
 See the [Node Agent][agent] about how to set up and configure the agent.

 ## Logging and debugging